PeteWein/butlerbot/README.md

 npm test

 # full jest cli option
-jest ./test --detectOpenHandles --forceExit --coverage --runInBand
+del-cli ./docs/coverage && jest ./test --detectOpenHandles --forceExit --coverage --runInBand --no-cache --coverageDirectory ./docs/coverage
 ```

 In addition to performing all of the unit tests, this test suite will also produce a coverage directory that reports the results of the test.
 These can be found in the `coverage/` directory at the project root.
-You can also view a report visualization at `file:///<PATH>/<TO>/<REPO>/butlerbot/coverage/lcov-report/index.html`.
+You can also view a report visualization at `file:///<PATH>/<TO>/<REPO>/butlerbot/docs/coverage/lcov-report/index.html`.

+All code coverage is automatically run/deployed and can be found via. the [Jest code coverage report here](coverage/lcov-report/index.html)

 Due to the fact that there is no simple unit testing/mock framework for discord bots, this [stackoverflow answer](https://stackoverflow.com/questions/60916450/jest-testing-discord-bot-commands) was the basis for the unit testing.